vijis15/FundManagerDemo/README.md

 - Start up Project: FundManager

 Note: The commit includes binaries as well.
 This is not the norm, but are included if anyone wishes to run the project without compiling.
+This can be done by launching the exe: FundManager\FundManager\bin\Debug\FundManager.exe